 The derivative instruments gains tax is regulated by the Derivative Instruments Gains Tax Act.
 Derivative instruments are defined by the Financial Instruments Market Act, but also include certain debt securities.

 The tax is payable by resident individuals (not independently performing a business activity) and is levied on the difference between the value of a derivative instrument upon disposal and its acquisition value.
 It is levied at degressive rates depending on the holding period, i.e. from 27.5% to an exemption where the holding period exceeds 20 years.
 Gains realised from short-term contracts are taxed at 40%.

 Social security contributions

-Social security contributions are regulated by the Social Security Contributions Act.
+Social security contributions are regulated by the Social Security Contributions Act and other laws.
 Both employers and employees pay compulsory social security contributions.
 Employers withhold these contributions from the wages or salaries of the employees and pay them together with their contributions every month as part of payroll accounting.
 The self-employed, shareholders and owners of companies are obliged to make their own social security contributions.

 Compulsory social security insurance schemes apply to the whole population.
 There are four social security insurance schemes:

 - unemployment contribution; and